FAQs – Frequently Asked Questions – Resources

 Q: My airline already has elements of the connected aircraft platform in place.
 Can these systems be integrated into the Viasat platform?

 A: Yes.
 The Viasat Connected Aircraft Platform is designed to be flexible and adaptable and to work around your airline’s needs, today and into the future.
 Tell us what you have and what you need and we’ll demonstrate the power of our platform.

 Q: I’m interested in finding out more about ViaSat software.
 What should I do next?

 A: We’d love to find out more about your needs so that we can arrange a demo or a trial of our world-leading connected aircraft platform and airline software apps.
 You can call or email us.
 We look forward to connecting everyone onboard your aircraft fleet.
 Please use our Contact Form, ask any questions you like, let us know how we can help.

 We have a wide variety of useful resources and assets to help you plan your airline software project.
 If you have any specific questions or need anything else to help you solve your problems, please contact us directly.

-This Case Study examines our fast deployment of ViaSat wireless IFE software to Tigerair Australia’s international fleet.
-Arconics wireless IFE turned a cost centre into a revenue centre with short time-to-value.
+This Case Study examines our fast deployment of Viasat wireless IFE software to Tigerair Australia’s fleet.
+Viasat Wireless IFE turned a cost centre into a revenue centre with short time-to-value.
 Download here.

 Our PDF Guide to Nextgen XML Tools tells you all you need to help decide when your airline should begin the transition to the latest technology in document management, with all the compliance and pilot benefits that it brings.